binxio/cfn-certificate-provider/README.md

 human intervention.
 The DNS validation is of course the way to go!
 With 'Route53' we have full control over the DNS domain and can create the required records.

-Although the CloudFormation [AWS::CertificateManager::Certificate](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-certificatemanager-certificate.html) resource allow you to specify that you want DNS validation, it does not reveal the DNS records that you need to create.
+Although the CloudFormation [AWS::CertificateManager::Certificate](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-certificatemanager-certificate.html) resource allow you to specify that you want DNS validation, it did not reveal the DNS records that you need to create.
 It writes them in the CloudFormation log file so that another human has to collect them and manually update the DNS record.